opengeospatial/geoparquet/format-specs/geoparquet.md

 This attribute indicates the winding order of polygon.
 Available values are:

 - counterclockwise: the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
-Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
-Traversing vertices of rings in order, the interior of the polygon is on the left.
+All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.

 If no value is set, no assertions are made about winding order.